Update cookies preferences

 For local application operation validation the PmUser object is used (currently logged-in real or substitute local user).
 The operation is performed only if the user (PmUser object) has the necessary permissions.
 Otherwise the operation fails with an error message.

-Login the network users of the application (validating the identity of the net user)
+Login the network users of the application (validating the identity of the network user)

 The login name and password is sent with each network request.